TeamMidnightDust/BetterLeavesPack/README.md

-# BetterLeavesPack
+# BetterLeavesPack (Legacy)
-GitHub repository for Motschen's Better Leaves resourcepack.
+The new & improved version can be found here: https://github.com/TeamMidnightDust/BetterLeavesLite/